naaz-git/Intelligent-Voice-Assistant/README.md

 ## 🛠️ Tech Stack

 - **Programming Language**: Python
-- **Frameworks**: TensorFlow, Keras, Streamlit
+- **Frameworks**: Langchain,Huggingface, Streamlit
+- **VectorDB**: ChromaDB
+- **GenAI**: RAG, GROQ, Gemini
-- **Libraries**: OpenCV, MediaPipe
+-
-- **Future Integrations**: Google AI for enhanced query results

 ---

 ## 🌟 Future Enhancements

-1. **Mobile Applications**: Expand Trisha to iOS and Android platforms.
-2. **AI Integration**: Enhance Trisha's intelligence using Google AI for smarter responses.
-3. **Multilingual Support**: Enable interaction in multiple languages to serve a global audience.
+1. Trisha will be a stand alone product, will have its own mobile native apps.
+2. Can hold and speak multiple languages.
+3. Will be integrated with third party apps to become an all round assistance
+4. Next iteration of trisha will be able see and interact with the world
 ---

-## 📖 How to Get Started

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.10 or higher
 - Required Python libraries:
   Install using the command:
   ```bash